shyama7004/OpenCV-Personal-Documentation/readme.md/Numpy.md

 **Printing N-Dimensional Arrays:**
 When printing N-dimensional arrays, the last axis is the fastest-changing axis, while the first axis is the slowest.

+`When printing N-dimensional arrays, the last axis is the fastest-changing axis, while the first axis is the slowest`.
+This means that when iterating over the elements of the array, the last axis is the one that changes the most rapidly, and the first axis is the one that changes the least rapidly.

 **Example:**
 ```python
 array = np.ones((4, 3, 2))